bixBeta/trex-ws19/runFromHome.md

 #### Run STAR
 Once logged in to the cbsulm08 using putty/terminal, navigate to the appropriate directory using <br>  `cd /workdir/<netId>/trimmed_fastqs`<br>

+Check memory availablility with `htop`.
+If the usage is ≤ 300G, feel free to start the `STAR` run.

 Run the following command to export the STAR path:
 `export PATH=/programs/STAR:$PATH`